As China commemorates 80th anniversary of WWII, battle over legacy of war continues

 Although China's Nationalists and Communists had been engaged in a civil war for control of the country, Japan's invasion pushed both sides into an uneasy truce that lasted until Japan was defeated.

-"Both the Chinese Communists and the Nationalist Party had a shared enemy," Dulery said.
+"Both the Chinese Communists and the Nationalist Party had a shared enemy," Delury said.
 "It was that shared existential threat that allowed the two parties to form a united front."

 Despite the alliance, the Nationalists took on the brunt of the full-scale resistance against Japanese occupation from 1937 to 1945.